-Students who would participate in the alternate assessment will need to have the "one percent" (1% flag) set in the SIS System.
-The Acadience Math Alternate Assessment will be available for operational use in school year 2022-2023.
-For alternate assessment questions, contact the USBE Special Education Assessment Specialist.
+Students who participate in the alternate assessment will need to have the "one percent" (1% flag) set in the SIS System.
+For any additional questions regarding the alternate assessment, please contact the USBE Special Education Assessment Specialist.

 Acadience Math in Braille